 Such people in positions of power and authority simply have authority granted by their positions but lack any or have zero leadership abilities and/or skills.
-They are more the right-hand managers for the higher power than the leaders they falsely claim to be.
+They are more the right-hand managers – institutional police – for the higher power than the leaders they falsely claim to be.

 Their priority is catering to the interests and whims of the higher power that places them into such positions, and work to maintain that order.
-Nothing wrong with that in a patronage system in which favouritism, nepotism, “groupism” and “cliqueism” – based mainly on shared historical ties like coming from the same region, hence, regionalism and of course, relationship ties – group-think, are the criteria.
+Nothing wrong with that, especially in a patronage system in which favouritism, nepotism, “groupism” and “cliqueism” – based mainly on shared historical ties like coming from the same region, hence, regionalism and of course, relationship ties – group-think, are the criteria.

 This explains why there’s so much abuse of power and authority by people in positions of power and authority.
 They aren’t leaders but [institutional] process and execution managers – and institutional police who, for the most part, lack basic organisational management skills but simply whose role is to execute orders from above, that is, the powerful authority that places them in such positions.
 To say that they, at least most of them, are incompetent is not to exaggerate!